List of best-selling albums in Mexico: List

-The following is a list of albums that came out before the advent of AMPROFON online certifications program started in 1999 and which recorded higher sales of over 800,000 copies.
-Additions are cross-referenced with national publications and other media international outlets.

 The best-selling album in Mexico vary by some report estimations but lacks of reliability.
 This include Las Mañanitas by Pedro Infante, which Mexico City-based newspaper El Universal reported sales of 20 million copies, Juan Gabriel's Recuerdos II with 8 million claimed sales, or Emmanuel's Íntimamente and José José' Secretos with claimed sales of 5 million each.

-Luis Miguel has numerous entries and broke all-time Mexican records of the fastest-selling albums as well.
+Luis Miguel has numerous entries.